 With a sample size of 20, each estimate of the standard error is more accurate.
-Of these 100 samples, 68 include the parametric mean within $\pm 1$ standard error of the sample mean.
+Of the 100 samples in the graph below, 68 include the parametric mean within $\pm 1$ standard error of the sample mean.

-Means $\pm 1$ standard error of 100 random samples (N=20) from a population with a parametric mean of 5 (horizontal line).
+Means ±1 standard error of 100 random samples (N=20) from a population with a parametric mean of 5 (horizontal line).